Perplexity vs Cohere: Sonar vs Command A (2026)

 When to choose Cohere

-Run Perplexity and Cohere side-by-side
+Run Sonar and Command A side-by-side

 from openai import OpenAI